nrjones8/blog/content/18f-fbi-officer-data.md

 eye-opening read, and quotes some crazy statistics about how the criminal justice system has evolved over time.

-I used to spend hours playing with [R](https://www.r-project.org/about.html), and have missed doing that!
-So to take advantage of some of the new data made accessible by 18F, and to contextualize my reading of The New Jim Crow, I explored some of how police forces have changed over time.
+To take advantage of some of the new data made accessible by 18F, and to contextualize my reading of The New Jim Crow, I explored some of how police forces have changed over time.
 There's nothing particularly groundbreaking about any of the analysis / plots below, but shows the power of having important data like this accessible for people to analyze.